peter88213/nv_editor/CONTRIBUTING.md

 ```
 <your home directory>
-└── .noveltree/
+└── .novelibre/
     └── locale/
         └─ <language code>/
            └─ LC_MESSAGES/
               └─ nv_editor.mo
 ```

-Then start *noveltree* and see whether your translation works.
+Then start *novelibre* and see whether your translation works.

-**NOTE:** At startup, *noveltree* tries to load a message dictionary that fits to the system language.
+**NOTE:** At startup, *novelibre* tries to load a message dictionary that fits to the system language.
 If it doesn't find a matching language code in the *locale* directory, it uses English as default language.

 **HINT:** *nv_editor* comes with German translations.
 Look at the `de` directory tree, if you need an example.

 ### Contribute your translations

-If *noveltree* works fine with your translations, you can consider contributing it.
+If *novelibre* works fine with your translations, you can consider contributing it.

-An easy way may be to put a posting in the [noveltree forum](https://github.com/peter88213/noveltree/discussions), appending your  `<your language code>.po` file.
+An easy way may be to put a posting in the [novelibre forum](https://github.com/peter88213/novelibre/discussions), appending your  `<your language code>.po` file.